-As a witness of whiteness and colonialism, these systems condition people into believing is that our thoughts, behaviours and place in a colonised society is of our own volition.
+As a witness of whiteness and colonialism, these systems condition people into believing that all of our thought, behaviours and our place in a colonised society is of our own volition.
 It is not, and to deny that is ignorant and violent.
-This is where white supremacy implements its system without everyday people realising what they are upholding.
+This is where white supremacy implements its system without "everyday people" realising what they are upholding.

 The second action is to acknowledge your place in that system.

-- are you aware of how much space you take up in conversations involving Blak people and people of colour?
+- Am I aware of how much space I take up in conversations involving Blak people and people of colour?

-- how do you benefit from the enslavement, genocide & oppression of others?
+- how do I benefit from the enslavement, genocide & oppression of others?

-- what conversations are you having WITH white people ABOUT white people and whiteness?
+- what conversations am I having WITH white people ABOUT white people and whiteness?

-- what research have YOU done to educate yourself & your family/friends? what experiences can I partake in that will take me out of my comfort zone?
+- what research/study have I done to educate yourself & your family/friends? what experiences can I partake in that will take me out of my comfort zone?

-- are you questioning your schools/universities on subjects such as aboriginal society/history, critical race theory and decolonial education?
+- Am I questioning schools/universities on subjects such as aboriginal society/history, critical race theory and decolonial education?

-- are you aware of the conditioning that informs and enables your internal racial biases?
+- Am I aware of the conditioning that informs and enables my internal and/or external racial biases?

-- are you aware of what influences these biases?
+- Am I aware of what influences these biases?

 The selling point of white supremacy is to keep everyone comfortable in their ignorance.
 It’s easy to be complicit when you have privileges, but these privileges come at the expense of the oppression of others.
 If you want to be an ally, be prepared to be in uncomfortable & confronting conversations & situations.

 Blak people are CONSTANTLY aware of their blakness in public spaces and there are very limited spaces, events or gatherings where we are made to feel safe.
-This is the subconscious conditioning that protects us from daily covert white supremacy.
-Adding to this, the social intersectionality such as having physical/mental disabilities or being Queer, Intersex and Trans.
-You as a white person need to be actively aware of the space you take up.
+This is the subconscious conditioning that protects us from daily covert acts of white supremacy.
+Adding to this, the social intersectionality of being queer, trans, intersex, neurodiverse or differently abled.
+You as a settler need to be actively aware of the space you take up.
 Particularly in the presence of Blak people and POC.

 In order to minimise emotional/mental/spiritual labour of Blak folks, remember do your own research first before asking questions.
 Do not approach blak folks with a questions or asking for opinions without doing your own thorough research.

 Remember this is the bare minimum and these are just the words of one blak womxn.
 There are many more resources by Blak folks and other Indigenous, Black, Brown and People of Colour.